 Given the sheer volume of new shows some will have closed by the time I post my review.
 When the exhibition is very extensive I will write about only those works that have had an impact on me.
 I will always try to give links to artworks that are also available online so you can check them out without a gallery visit.

 Most of the comments you will find here are positive.
 As an ex-teacher I’m not really a fan of damning criticism.
 I never found it that it helps students.
-If I cannot find something useful to say about a work or an exhibition my instinct is to ignore it.
-However I do have certain bete noirs that will be highlighted: narcissism and pretension particularly irritate me.
-Honesty, humility and humour will, however, will get brownie points.
+If I cannot find something useful to say about a work my instinct is to ignore it.
+However I do have certain bete noirs: narcissism and pretension particularly irritate me.
+Honesty, humility and humour will always be given credit.

-I am keen to publicise young, emerging artists.
+My primary interest is to follow the development of emerging artists and publicise their work.
 They need whatever support they can garner to launch their careers.
-So degree shows at London art colleges and MI awards like the Jerwood will be an important feature of this blog.
-I will also unapologetically prioritise any exhibitions of my favourite MI artists including Tacita Dean, Mark Wallinger, Gillian Wearing, David Blandy and William Kentridge.
+Since the blog was launched in 2016 I have been privileged to record the growing reputations of young artists like Alice May Williams, Sam Austen, Ruth Waters and Lawrence abu Hamden So degree shows at London art colleges and awards for moving image artists like the Jerwood will be an important feature of this blog.
+There is a lot of mediocre moving image art around so I will unapologetically prioritise exhibitions of my favourite well established artists including David Blandy, Mark Wallinger, William Kentridge, and Christian Marclay.